SauronClaus/FCT/Artifacts/readMe.txt

 3) Description- Describe the artifact!
 4) Image- add an image URL for the artifact.
 5) Brand- What's the overarching brand?
 6) Wielder- who classically wields the weapon?
 For Mjolnir, lots of characters have picked it up, but the main wielder is Thor.
+List all the classic wielders here, seperated by "|"
 7) Tags- These are the important ones.
 Put some tags for traits the artifact might have that other artifact may share- sentient, history, wielder, etc. The important tag is Medium (like TV Shows, Video Games, etc.).
 Other then that, also add any groups they're associated with (such as "Jedi" or "Phantom Thieves").
 8) Medium- What is this classically appearing in?
 Seperate with ",".
 9) Type- This ones another doozy.
 Put the type of artifact- weapon, vehicle, armor, etc.- and then the subtype (seperate type/subtype with "|"): Axe, Bow, Submarine, etc.